Brett Whiteley House: Wendy's Secret Garden

 When the Whiteleys first moved into Lavender Bay, they considered the fig tree on the railway land in front of their house as an extension of their outdoor environment.
 The fig tree was drawn and painted by Brett Whiteley in numerous sensually anthropomorphised versions.
 A sculpture by Joel Elenberg titled "Head" was placed by Brett and Joel under this tree.
 The original marble sculpture was later replaced with a bronze cast as people began to graffiti the original.

 Following Brett Whiteley's untimely death in 1992, Wendy Whiteley started clearing the land below the fig tree on part of the unused railway land at the foot of her house.
 Over the years, with help larger areas were added, transforming the unused railway land into an intimately landscaped guerrilla garden.

 A number of sculptures were added to the garden by Wendy Whiteley.
 Some rail artefacts, found while clearing the land were incorporated into the landscaping, all of these features are documented in detail in the publication on the garden titled "Wendy Whiteley and the Secret Garden" by Janet Hawley in 2015.
 The website for Wendy Whiteley's Secret Garden provides further details about the garden, its history, map and artefacts on display.

 The garden on RailCorp land is now secured by a 30-year lease.
 The land incorporating Wendy Whiteley's Secret Garden is now subdivided from the rest of the RailCorp land.
 RailCorp can revoke the lease for essential Railway purposes only and/or to perform any of its duties and functions under the Railway legislation.

 Since the publication of the book Wendy Whiteley and the Secret Garden by Janet Hawley in 2015, the announcement of the lease by the then Premier Mike Baird in 2016 and its listing on popular tourism sites, the garden has gained popularity.
 Visitor's books maintained by Wendy Whiteley at the garden are an evidence of the increasing visitation to the garden.
 In March 2017, Premier Gladys Berejiklian announced the creation of a trust fund to further secure the future of Wendy Whiteley's garden.
 The trust fund, yet to be established, includes a government contribution of $30,000.

-In spring 2018 a new exhibition at the Museum of Sydney celebrates our spectacular harbour through the perspectives of some of the city's best-known and admired artists.
-Lavender Bay has enchanted some of the giants of Australian art, including its first professional landscape artist, Conrad Martens, as well as Arthur Streeton, Roland Wakelin and Margaret Olley.
-In the 1970s and 1980s the bay attracted a particularly vibrant artistic community in a din of exuberant artistic activity centred on a handful of houses - the homes of some of Sydney's leading artists, among them Brett Whiteley and Peter Kingston.
-The idyllic bay provided both inspiration and a haven for a bohemian counter-culture to thrive in a socially and politically turbulent time.